How to Easily Translate Any Website into Your Language

 How To Translate a Whole Website With Google Translate

-Enter Website URL: In the text box on the left side of the screen, type or paste the URL of the website you want to translate.
+Input Website URL: On the left textbox, either type or paste the URL of the desired website you intend to translate.

 How To Translate a Whole Website With Google Translate

-Translate Website: Click the “Translate” button.
-Google Translate will generate a link to the translated version of the website.
+Translate Website: Hit the “Translate” button.
+Google Translate will then provide a link to the version of the site that has been translated.

 How To Translate a Whole Website With Google Translate